 In Bria of Chicago Heights, 2.6% of Patients had UTIs

-This indicates the percentage of patients who have had a urinary tract infection.
-UTI's are considered to be an indicator of nursing care .
-UTI's are routinely linked to a facility with worst hygiene practices.
-Nevertheless, this metric may also be skewed for some facilities due to different reporting standards for urinary tract infections.
+This is the percent of residents that sustained a urinary tract infection.
+UTI's are considered to be an indicator of the quality of nursing care .
+UTI's are routinely caused by a facility with worst hygiene practices.
+Nevertheless, this metric could also be misleading for certain facilities due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication